 EGR Cooler range: Valeo the Air Management System specialist

 The EGR system emerged with the increase of HDI applications and a new European regulation to reduce pollutant emissions.

 The Exhaust Gas Recirculation (EGR) is an efficient, cost-effective system for reducing NOx.
 The high-pressure EGR loop collects part of the exhaust gases at the cylinder head outlet and re-injects them into the engine air intake.
 The main benefit is that NOx is reduced at the source by limiting their quantities produced during the combustion process, rather than by post-treating the exhaust gases.
 The EGR cooler cools the exhaust gases before they enter the engine in order to improve temperature management.

-An EGR exchanger, also known as an EGR cooler or EGR heat exchanger, cools exhaust gas prior to it being reintroduced into the engine.
-The EGR exchanger is installed in the EGR circuit and can be located upstream or downstream of the EGR valve.
+It cools the exhaust gas prior to gas being reintroduced into the engine.
+The heat exchanger is a gas / water type and can be located upstream or downstream of the EGR.